LakeJubsen/NBA-Historical-Analysis/README.md

 I also wanted to expand my data science skill-set.
 I gained experience in the following areas while working on this project:
     [Reading data from SQLite database]
-    [Creating and reading from large nested dicitionaries using loops] [Plotting large datasets]
+    [Creating and reading from large nested dictionaries using loops] [Plotting large datasets]
-    [Handling errors in the case of missing data points] [Structuring my code in a logical manner using OOP] [Writing data]
+    [Handling errors in the case of missing data points] [Structuring my code in a logical manner using OOP] [Writing data to JSON file]
+    [Reading data from JSON file]

 There are two python files attached
     [collect_db_data.py: Reads relevant data from sqlite database, organizes it, and puts it into a json file]